Endless adventures, unlimited miles and climbing mountains.

 Getting to the top is optional.
 Getting down is mandatory.

-The 15 minute descent will seem like an hour or two where the rain and worse, snow will feel a gazillion needles stabbing you in the face and any exposed skin, as if getting a full-body tattoo.
+The 15 minute descent will seem like an hour or two where the rain and worse, snow will feel a like a gazillion needles stabbing you in the face and any exposed skin, as if getting a full-body tattoo.
 Your extremities will be numb and you may have trouble shifting gears and braking as you meticulously try to hide your fingers behind your brake levers to protect them against the wind.
 Your expression would be frozen in agony while trying to keep control of your bike descending at over 50km/hour but your body is shivering uncontrollably and doesn’t seem to be cooperating.
 You will start to second-guess your limited vision as elements continue to force itself into your eyes.

 Yet, there is nowhere to go but down and the faster you go, the colder it gets as the wind slices through you.
 All there is left to do is dream about hot chocolate and to remind yourself, the faster you get to the bottom, the sooner it will be over.
 When you get to the bottom, your body will never seem to warm up and the only desire you will have left is to go home, peel off those wet socks and desperately find ways to warm up.